What we know about the victims of the Alabama ‘Sweet 16’ shooting

-From a college football star to an aspiring musician: These are the victims of the Dadeville ‘Sweet 16’ shooting
+Victims of the Alabama birthday shooting: A college football star to an aspiring musician

-Police says four lives were ‘tragically lost in the incident’ along with ‘a multitude of injuries.’
+A mass shooting at a teen’s dance hall birthday party has hit every corner of Dadeville, a small city of just 3,200.
 Andrea Blanco and Shweta Sharma report

-Dadeville, Alabama, became the latest community in the US to be rocked by gun violence after shots erupted during a Sweet 16 birthday on Saturday.
+Dadeville, Alabama, became the latest community in the US to be rocked by gun violence after a mass shooting erupted during a Sweet 16 birthday party.

-Local police have reported four fatal victims, ages 17 to 23, and more than two dozen people wounded.
-Very few details have been shared about the shooting as of Monday evening, including a possible motive behind the attack, and nearly forty-eight hours after the violence, the shooter or shooters remain at large.
+Four victims, aged 17 to 23, were killed and more than two dozen people wounded on Saturday night.
+Very few details have been shared about the shooting as of Monday evening, including a possible motive behind the attack, and nearly 48 hours after the violence, the shooter or shooters remain at large.

 The tragedy has hit every corner in the small city of just 3,200, Amy Jackson told The Independent on Monday.
-Ms Jackson’s cousin Keke Nicole Smith is among the fatal victims on Saturday — and she has at least two other loved ones recovering in hospital.
-Her fiancé’s nephew Corbin Holston was also killed during the attack.
+Ms Jackson’s cousin Keke Nicole Smith is among the victims killed — and she has at least two other loved ones recovering in hospital.
+Her fiancé’s cousin Corbin Holston was also killed during the attack.

 “It’s still fresh.
 It hasn’t sunk in that this is really happening.
 It’s a close-knitted community, people know everybody.
 ‘Your kids are our kids’ type of community,” Ms Jackson said.
 “And it’s just hard to believe that something like that, that we normally see on TV ... is our reality.”